-Tourism Authority of Thailand (TAT) governor Phornsiri Manoharn said the clashes happened only in limited areas near Government House, the PAD’s stronghold, with the affected area spanning only three square kilometres, leaving other areas of Bangkok unaffected
+Tourism Authority of Thailand (TAT) governor, Phornsiri Manoharn, said the clashes happened only in limited areas near Government House, the PAD’s stronghold, with the affected area spanning only three square kilometers (about 1.15 sq.miles), leaving other areas of Bangkok unaffected

-While Ms Phornsiri said the TAT had yet to estimate the impact on the coming high season, she pledged to closely monitor the situation
+While Ms Manoharn said the TAT had yet to estimate the impact on the coming high season, she pledged to closely monitor the situation

 She said that in the wake of the latest violent clashes she had called an urgent meeting of all deputies and senior officials to assess the situation and to immediately explain the clashes to the TAT’s 22 overseas offices.

-Porntip Hirunkate, secretary-general of the Tourism Council of Thailand, predicted the bloody clashes would result in losses of at least 10 billion baht (about $US 290.4 million) in tourism revenue over the remaining three months of this year alone.
+Porntip Hirunkate, secretary-general of the Tourism Council of Thailand (TCT), predicted the bloody clashes would result in losses of at least BT10 billion (about $US 290.4 million) in tourism revenue over the remaining three months of this year alone.

-Similar views were echoed by Apichart Sankary, president of the Association of Thailand Travel Agents, who said, “don’t ask me about the country’s image.
+Similar views were echoed by Apichart Sankary, president of the Thai Travel Agents Association (TTAA), who said, “don’t ask me about the country’s image.
 It’s gone already in the eyes of foreigners.

-Natwut Amornvivat, president of the Thailand Convention & Exhibition Bureau (TCEB), said the violence would hurt the meeting, incentive, convention and exhibition (Mice) market and that TCEB may reduce its Mice target of 1.2 million visitors next year due to the global recession and political turmoil.
+Natwut Amornvivat, president of the Thailand Convention & Exhibition Bureau (TCEB), said the violence would hurt the meeting, incentive, convention and exhibition (Mice) market.
+TCEB may reduce its Mice target of 1.2 million visitors next year due to the global recession and political turmoil.

 In Phuket plans by officials to celebrate the arrival at the airport of the six millionth passenger of 2008, previously predicted for around this time of the year, have been postponed, with the figure now not expected to be reached until some time in December.

 ”What is terrible about the current political crisis is its open-ended nature.
-Unlike 9/11, Sars and the tsunami, we don’t when it will end,” Mr Pandit said.
+Unlike 9/11, SARS and the tsunami, we don’t when it will end’,’ Mr Chanapai said.

 From Chiang Mai in the north to Phuket in the south newspaper classified advertising is full of businesses in Thailand’s tourism sector being offered for sale.

-The so-called People’s Alliance for Democracy (PAD) is campaigning for the resignation of the elected Thailand Government, accusing it of being a puppet of former prime minister Thaksin Shinawatra who was ousted in a September 2006 coup d’√©tat and who fled Thailand while on bail while facing corruption charges and has since sought political asylum in England.
+The so-called PAD is campaigning for the resignation of the elected Thailand Government, accusing it of being a puppet of former prime minister Thaksin Shinawatra who was ousted in a September 2006 coup d’état and who fled Thailand while on bail facing corruption charges.
+He has since sought political asylum in England.

-It has vowed to not give up its occupation Government House, which it first stormed on August 26, 2008, until the current government resigns.
+It has vowed to not give up its occupation of Government House, which it first stormed on August 26, until the current government resigns.

 Latest posts by John Le Fevre (see all)